 Kevin Leitner, CFA

-Kevin Leitner, with 25 years of investment experience, is a Research Analyst and Head Trader for the Advisory Research U.S. Growth Equity team.
+Kevin Leitner, with 25 years of investment experience, is a Managing Director and Research Analyst for the Advisory Research U.S. Growth Equity team.
 Prior to joining Advisory Research in 2016, Kevin was an Equity Analyst at Cupps Capital Management (CCM) with primary responsibility for retail and consumer companies.
 Prior to joining CCM, Kevin was an Equity Analyst for the Cupps team at Strong Capital Management.
 Before Strong, he was a Business Volunteer for two years for the United States Peace Corps in Romania.
 There, he was involved in the country’s privatization process as a Consultant to Transilvania Capital Invest.
 Before his Peace Corps service, he was an Equity Analyst at Harold C. Brown in Buffalo, New York, and a Statistical Analyst for American Express Financial Corporation in Minneapolis.
 Kevin earned a bachelor’s degree in finance from the University of Iowa in 1992.

-Quantitative & Process Analyst; Trader
+Vice President, Quantitative & Process Analyst; Trader

 Chris Bush, with 10 years of investment experience, serves as a Quantitative and Process Analyst and Trader on the U.S. Growth Equity Team.
 Prior to joining Advisory Research in 2016, Chris was a trader and Operations Associate at Cupps Capital Management (CCM).
 He has responsibilities in the trading and operations functions of the firm and manages the IT infrastructure.
 Chris is a graduate from Saint Joseph’s College in Indiana, where he earned a bachelor’s degree in business administration and economics.
 During his college tenure, Chris received the Board of Trustees Award in Business Administration.